 While only available with participating stores and websites, Buy-Now-Pay-Later options (known as BNPL), might limit your ability to shop around and choose the lowest price, or even support local stores and boost your local economy.
 Even more challenging, consumer advocates realize this service could leave shoppers in a pickle if they cannot make all the payments, especially since there are no safeguards such as a credit limit or debit card available balance.

-Promotional financing.
 The appliance store or big box store might offer you special financing as part of the sale price.
-Keep in mind, their number-one priority is to make the sale, not monitor your budget, so it's up to you to decide if this option is viable for you.
+Keep in mind that their number-one priority is to make the sale, not monitor your budget, so it's up to you to decide if this option is viable for you.
 Often this requires on-the-spot credit approval and chances are the interest rate is non-negotiable.

 With a personal loan in hand, you can shop anywhere, choose any brand, get the best price, and even include installation or delivery fees in the total loan amount.
 Limiting the surprises that come with add-ons puts you in control of your choices, your debt management, and your budget.